cincanproject/tools/stable/mvt/README.md

 ## Output

 ```
-JSON
+JSON, text
 ```

 ## Example usage

+Commands `mvt-ios` and `mvt-android` have been provided with wrapper script.

-Use with Docker for iOS filesystem dump:
+For example, use with Docker for iOS filesystem dump:

 ```
 docker run -v /dump:/dump quay.io/cincan/mvt mvt-ios check-fs /dump